iasonask/spatial-disaggregation/README.md

 # spatial-disaggregation

 This class can be used for:
-1) read network topology, remove too old/new elements depending on scenario year
+1) Read network topology and remove too old/new elements depending on scenario year
 2) basic assumptions on branch parameters (+gen, bus; allt i mpc ska finnas i network)
-3) download data from Ensto-e and Nordpool for a given time
+3) Download data from Ensto-e and Nordpool for a given time
-4) simple scenario for load, generation etc on each bus
+4) simple scenario for load, generation, etc. on each bus
 5) DC power flow and AC power flow (AC requires more work...)
 6) plotting
 7) export

-For using the N490 class you need to extract the [Data](https://kth-my.sharepoint.com/:u:/g/personal/iasonas_ug_kth_se/EZlhYvvhLLFEvUU4hphsK30B17IGFJdqharnn2P7H28B_g?e=6OwNDs) folder in the project's directory
+For using the N490 class, you need to extract the [Data](https://kth-my.sharepoint.com/:u:/g/personal/iasonas_ug_kth_se/EZlhYvvhLLFEvUU4hphsK30B17IGFJdqharnn2P7H28B_g?e=nCqyAV) folder in the project's directory

 ### *** Examples ***

-### init N490 object and prepare network for year 2018 (some elements removed)
+### init N490 object and prepare the network for the year 2018 (some elements removed)
-pandas DataFrames are created: bus, gen, line, link, trafo and farms (wind farms)
+Pandas DataFrames are created: bus, gen, line, link, trafo and farms (wind farms)
 ```python
 from nordic490 import N490
 m = N490(year=2018)